The best email signature designs in 2023

-Visually, technically, and professionally – the best email signatures should work in every sense of the word.
+Visually, technically, and professionally – the best email signature designs should work in every sense of the word.
 At its most basic, a good email signature includes personal information such as your name, job title, department, and phone number.

 However, the best email signature designs take things further by becoming a new marketing communications channel through the use of:

-This is why we’ve prepared some examples of the best email signature designs we’ve seen in 2022.
+This is why we’ve prepared some examples of some good email signature designs we’ve seen this year.
 These can be used as inspiration to create an email signature design that will make you truly stand out from other companies.

 The best email signature templates lay out all contact details within a simple grid.
 This makes the information easy to read.
 These details should be professional in nature.
 No personal information should be included if you are sending on behalf of a company.